fatiando/pooch/doc/usage.rst

 User-defined paths
 -------------------

-In the above example, the location of the local storage in the users computer is hard-coded.
+In the above example, the location of the local storage in the users' computer is hard-coded.
 There is no way for them to change it to something else.
 To avoid being a tyrant, you can allow the user to define the ``path`` argument using an environment
 variable: